1968 Singaporean general election: Campaign

 The remnants of BS boycotted the elections, arguing that the parliamentary system in Singapore was "undemocratic" and that participation would legitimise what they viewed as an "authoritarian regime", and several opposition parties also heeded its call.
 On nomination day, the leaders of Pertubuhan Kebangsaan Melayu Singapura (PKMS), formerly the local branch of the United Malay National Organisation (UMNO), Ahmad Haji Taff, and the Singapore Chinese Party (SCP), formerly the local branch of the Malaysian Chinese Association (MCA), Chng Boon Eng, turned up at the Elections Department (ELD) but did not file their nominations.

 Ultimately, the only political party other than the PAP that contested in the election were the Workers' Party (WP), albeit in only two seats at Jalan Kayu and Nee Soon.
-With only seven contested seats out of 57, the PAP returned to power on nomination day (and the only one where it have a supermajority of walkovers).
 In addition, five independents contested in five different constituencies – Farrer Park, Geylang Serai, Kampong Ubi, Moulemein and Lee Kuan Yew's seat of Tanjong Pagar.
+As a result, with only seven contested seats out of 57, the PAP returned to power on nomination day (and the only one where it have a supermajority of walkovers), a feat which was later repeated again in 1991, 1997 and 2001.
+All seven contests were straight contests, a similar situation would not occur again until 2006.
+Walkovers in constituencies held by the PAP also became a recurring feature in every subsequent general election since independence, with exceptions being 2015 and 2020, where the two election saw every seats being contested.

-The election saw several precedents: the ruling PAP returned to power during nomination day for the first time, a feat not repeated until 1991, the fewest seats contested in any general election, and with all seven of them being a straight contest – a similar situation would not occur again until 2006.
-The PAP winning every seat also became a recurring theme until 1984.
-Walkovers in constituencies held by the PAP became a recurring feature in every subsequent general election until 2015, although a walkover reappeared a decade later in 2025 when the Marine Parade–Braddell Heights GRC went unexpectedly uncontested.
+The PAP winning every seat also became a recurring theme for four consecutive elections, which lasted until 1980.
 It was also the last general election in which the campaign period lasted for two months; for subsequent elections it was restricted to only 9 to 10 days.